isaacawonugba/sapadu-shopify/README.md

 # Pendings
 There are still some things to fix though
-I was going to add a metafields plugin on shopify admin to enable me extend the fields of the product to accomodate all other fileds not catered for by Shopify.
+I was going to add a metafields plugin on shopify admin to enable me extend the fields of the product to accomodate all other fields not catered for by Shopify.

-I would have also look for and install a plugin to manage the reviews and then create a section to display that.
+I would have also looked for and installed a plugin to manage the reviews and then create a section to display that.